 Is a Home Equity Loan or Line of Credit Right for Me?

-One piece of advice that is almost universally accepted is you shouldn't use either borrowing option if it's only for discretionary purposes, or things you could pretty much do without.
-The risks will outweigh the benefits in these scenarios, and should an actual emergency arise later, you might not have the funds available since you will have already tapped into your home's equity for non-essential purposes.
+One piece of advice almost always universally accepted is that you shouldn't use either borrowing option if it's only for discretionary purposes, or things you could pretty much do without.
+The risks will outweigh the benefits in these scenarios, and should an actual emergency arise later, you might not have the funds available since you already tapped into your home's equity for non-essential purposes.